Dead Man’s Hand (Professor Puzzle) // Review

 An illicit poker game and a diamond heist on the Mississippi river lead to a suspicious death.
 Six passengers chanced their luck at the table, but who were they, which weapon was each one carrying, what dark criminal past were they hiding, and which hand were they dealt that fateful night?
 Put your detective skills to the test as you piece together the clues, solve the puzzles and find the culprit before they jump ship!

 Dead Man’s Hand isn’t the first Professor Puzzle ‘mini’ game I have played.
 I was given Escape from the Museum as a Christmas gift a couple of years ago and picked up a copy of Escape from the Movie Studio the following Christmas in my local supermarket.
-All perfect stocking fillers – not that we want to mention the C-word just yet!
+All of these are perfect stocking fillers!

 First impressions